Red Sox Notes: Andrew Benintendi’s Red-Hot August Has Him On Aaron Judge’s Tail

 — Carson Smith worked a scoreless inning with two strikeouts in a rehab outing for Triple-A Pawtucket.

-— The Red Sox’s bullpen imploded in the team’s Monday loss to the Indians, and manager John Farrell told the media he went with Matt Barnes in the eighth inning because right-hander Addison Reed was unavailable.
+— The Red Sox’s bullpen imploded Monday, and manager John Farrell told the media he went with Matt Barnes in the eighth inning because right-hander Addison Reed was unavailable.

 Thumbnail photo via Rick Osentoski/USA TODAY Sports Images